UCSD-CCAL/onco_gps_paper_analysis/README.md

 ### Analysis overview

-In this series of notebook chapters, we introduce Onco-*GPS* (OncoGenic Positioning System), a data-driven analysis framework and associated experimental and computational methodology that makes use of an oncogenic activation signature to identify multiple cellular states associated with oncogene activation.
+In this series of notebook chapters, we introduce Onco-GPS (OncoGenic Positioning System), a data-driven analysis framework and associated experimental and computational methodology that makes use of an oncogenic activation signature to identify multiple cellular states associated with oncogene activation.
 In this chapter we will describe the overall method and then we will provide a guide to the remaining chapters.
 We also provide at the end a guide to download the input datasets.

 The Onco-GPS methodology decomposes an oncogenic activation signature  into its constituent components in such way that the context dependencies and different modalities of oncogenic activation are made explicit and taken into account.
-Once characterized and annotated, these components are used to deconstruct and define cellular states, and to map individual samples onto a novel visual paradigm: a two-dimensional Onco-*GPS* “map.”
+Once characterized and annotated, these components are used to deconstruct and define cellular states, and to map individual samples onto a novel visual paradigm: a two-dimensional Onco-GPS “map.”
 This resulting model facilitates further molecular characterization and provides an effective analysis and summarization tool that can be applied to explore complex oncogenic states.

-The Onco-*GPS* approach is executed in 3 major modular steps as shown in the Figure below.
+The Onco-GPS approach is executed in 3 major modular steps as shown in the Figure below.

 <div>
     <img src="media/method_chap0.png" width=2144 height=1041>
 </div>

 Step I involves the experimental generation of a representative gene expression signature reflecting the activation of an oncogene of interest.
 In step II, the resulting signature is decomposed into a set of coherent transcriptional components using a large reference dataset that represents multiple cellular states relevant to the oncogene of interest.
 These components are also biologically annotated and characterized through further analysis and experimental validation (see article).
 In step III, a representative subset of samples and components are selected to define cellular states using a clustering procedure.
-The selected components are also used as transcriptional coordinates to generate a two-dimensional map where the selected individual samples are projected relative to these transcriptional coordinates in analogy to a geographical *GPS* system as shown below.
+The selected components are also used as transcriptional coordinates to generate a two-dimensional map where the selected individual samples are projected relative to these transcriptional coordinates in analogy to a geographical GPS system as shown below.

 <div>
     <img src="media/GPS.png" width=500 height=500>